aws-powertools/powertools-lambda-typescript/docs/core/tracer.md

 ### Utility settings

-The library requires one required setting.
+The library requires one setting.
 You can set it as environment variables, or pass it in the constructor.

 These settings will be used across all traces emitted: